bimalka98/Hardware-Description-Languages/README.md

 #### Order Precedence of operators

 1. Left to right,  Parenthesis
-2. Unary, Single operand on right (mod A)
+2. Unary, Single operand on the right (mod A)
 3. Binary, operands on both sides (A + B)

 ### Data Types